mhorpheus/test/DFIR-Hotline.md

 ### Determining Geography Owning the Incident
 It is the responsibility of the on-call staff to determine which region should lead an engagement, with guidance and input from regional management, if required.
 Beyond standard allocation rules based on time zone and team members' availability, the following factors should be taken into consideration:
-- Where is the Client physically located and is there a potential requirement for X-Force IR staff presence on client premises?
+- Where is the Client physically located and is there a potential requirement for XFIR staff presence on client premises?
 - Where is the incident location?
 This may not be same as main Client location.
 - Is there a specific language requirement (e.g. the Client only speaks Spanish)?
-- Are there potential data handling considerations such as: GDPR, country laws that would dictate data is only viewable by a citizen of a specific country or group of countries?
+- Are there potential data handling considerations such as: [GDPR](DFIR-GDPR.md), country laws that would dictate data is only viewable by a citizen of a specific country or group of countries?
-- Is the client requesting specific X-Force IR staff from a designated region due to a pre-existing relationship or account management responsibilities?
+- Is the client requesting specific XFIR staff from a designated region due to a pre-existing relationship or account management responsibilities?
 - Are there any client-specific requirement documents in the Notes filed in the client record in Resilient?

 If it was decided that the incident should be owned by another geography (either by on-call person, or Engagement Lead) – the hand over process described in section [Incident Hand-Over to Another Geography](#Incident-Hand-Over-to-Another-Geography) should be followed.